Guides

 Challenges of Phone Number Validation in Yup

-- The yup-phone plugin conflicts with Yup’s nullable contract.
-It flags empty values as errors, which forces developers to write extra .when or .test logic.
-This adds complexity and potential edge cases.
+• The yup-phone plugin conflicts with Yup's nullable contract.
+It flags empty values as errors, which forces developers to add extra .when or .test logic.
+This workaround increases maintenance and introduces hidden edge cases.

-- All checks execute in the browser.
-A user can disable JavaScript or modify the schema to bypass validation.
-Without server-side checks, your API trusts unvalidated data and exposes fraud vectors.
+• All these validation methods run on the client side.
+A user can disable JavaScript or modify the schema to bypass checks.
+Without server-side duplication, your API might accept unvalidated data, which opens fraud vectors.

 Validate Phone Numbers with Abstract API